tamjidzihan/alumni_management/README.md

 ### Set Up Cloudinary

-1. Create a cloudinary project in the [Firebase Console](https://cloudinary.com/users/login)
+1. Create a cloudinary project in the [Cloudinary Console](https://cloudinary.com/users/login)
 2. Add cloudinary credentials in a `.env` file:

 ```sh